Aportio/itsm-rest-api-reference/README.md

 * Customer-User lists (the users associated with a customer)
 * User-Customer lists (the customers that a user is associated with)
 * Customer-Ticket lists (the tickets belonging to a customer)
-* User-Ticket lists (the tickets creatd by a user)
+* User-Ticket lists (the tickets created by a user)

 ### Main concepts